lilmrmagoo/lilmrmagoo/README.md

 ### Hi there 👋
- I'm Lilmrmagoo, A quick learner with a passion for programming, virtual reality, machine learning, and 3d printing.
+ I'm Lilmrmagoo, A quick learner with a passion for programming.
+I'm currently a software development student
+### Hobbies & Interests
+-  Virtual reality and related fields
+- 3D printing and hobby crafting
+- Computers and Hardware
+- Machine learning and neural networks
+- Drumming
+- Motorcycles

 <!--
 **lilmrmagoo/lilmrmagoo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.